wuyangf7/OPERA/README.md

 * --thresh-ppa specifies significance threshold of PPA to perform heterogeneity test and output the significant results.
 * --thresh-smr specifies significance threshold of SMR to perform the OPERA analysis, e.g., 0.05 (default).
 * --thresh-heidi specifies significance threshold of single-exposure HEIDI test to perform the OPERA analysis, e.g., 0.01 (default).
-* --opera-smr turn on the flag of runing OPERA analysis using the estimated SMR effect rather than estimated joint-SMR effect.
+* --opera-smr turns on the flag of runing OPERA analysis using the estimated SMR effect rather than estimated joint-SMR effect.
 * --thread-num specifies the number of OpenMP threads for parallel computing.
-* --print-combo-ppa-res save the ppa for all the possible combinations in .res file if specified.
+* --print-combo-ppa-res saves the ppa for each possible association hypothesis across all combinations in .res file if specified.
 ```
 Chr	Expo1_ID	Expo1_bp	Expo2_ID	Expo2_bp	PPA(0)	PPA(1)	PPA(2)	PPA(1,2)	p_HEIDI(1)	p_HEIDI(2)	p_HEIDI(1,2)
 7	ENSG00000238109	98596857	cg19636519	99541626	0.180166	0.00832795	0.818993	0.00748651	NA	2.148958e-04	NA